-Hello, World of Dreamers!
-Today I kick off my big dream of attaining personal finance mastery.
-If you’ve ever tried, without success, to bring order to a chaotic financial life, perhaps you’ll resonate with my sense of gritting my teeth and girding for battle.
-I’m thrilled to have joined 8 Women Dream, because I doubt I could go the distance alone.
-So, without further ado, away we go…
+If you’ve ever tried, without success, to bring order to a chaotic financial life like I am attempting with my dream of financial success, perhaps you’ll resonate with my sense of gritting my teeth and girding for battle.

-I have been reading The Simple Dollar, a book about how one man (the author, Trent Hamm) got himself out of debt.
-It’s a well-written, interesting book, but I was thinking it doesn’t apply to me, because I don’t have a lot of credit card debt.
+I have been reading The Simple Dollar: How One Man Wiped Out His Debts and Achieved the Life of His Dreams, a book about how one man (the author, Trent Hamm) got himself out of debt.
+It’s a well-written, interesting book, but I was thinking it doesn’t apply to me because I don’t have a lot of credit card debt.

 See, years ago, I filed bankruptcy from the depths of a divorce, and I’ve never really gotten back on the credit bandwagon.
-Could have gone there, but didn’t, and have some pride over it too.
+I could have gone there, but didn’t, and I have some pride over it too.

 It’s not strictly true that I live without credit.
 Credit is not just a thing that arrives with an approval letter, a limit, a pretty plastic card, and a monthly payment.
-No, World of Dreamers, credit is actually a state of mind, one in which I blithely live but which I did not see until just moments ago.
+No, using credit is actually a psychological behavior–one in which I blithely live, but which I did not see until just this week.

-My version of the credit-state-of-mind is borrowing from an outstanding bill to buy something I want, like a Christmas turkey.
-Let us call this state of mind,
+My version of a credit-card-frame-of-mind is borrowing from an outstanding bill to buy something I want, like an organic Christmas turkey.
+Let us call this credit card,

-I bought my turkey this year with money I owed to the electric company.
+I bought my turkey this year with the money I owed to the electric company.
 The electric company won’t be back to ask me for it again for a couple of weeks, so where’s the harm?
-Well . . .
-I got out the current electric bill and I see that I am habitually 30 days late.
+Well, I got out the current electric bill and I see that I am habitually 30 days late.

-Possibly I bought last year’s turkey from money I owed to the electric company too, and I’m still paying for it.
+Possibly I bought last year’s turkey from the money I owed to the electric company too, and I’m still paying for it.
 I’ve been one payment behind for a really long time.
 And guess what?
 Whenever I’m late, I get charged a late fee.
-The late fee averages about $7.00 – not so bad until you realize that a year of $7.00 charges is $84.00.
+The late fee averages about $7.00–not so bad until you realize that a year of $7.00 charges is $84.00.

 A look in the frank, unwavering eye of reality reveals that my Christmas turkey cost me $44.00 (because it was a fresh organic one), plus $84.00 in late fees.
 Gosh, that’s some sumptuous turkey.

-Borrowing from my electric bill is really no different from putting the turkey on the Discover card.
-Ow – that hurts.
+Borrowing from my electric bill is really no different from charging the turkey on the Discover credit card.
+Ow, that hurts.

-1. The “Whoever’s Yelling the Loudest” Face of Credit.
+1. The “Whoever’s Yelling the Loudest” Credit Card Mindset.

 Stop the hamster wheel!
 I want to get off!

-Also known as the “tomorrow is another day” state of mind.
+Also known as the “tomorrow is another day” frame-of-mind.
 It goes something like this.
 There are still 3 years, 4 months, and 29 days until your oldest child starts college.
 Who knows what could happen between now and then?
-You could win the lottery, or said child could become a professional golfer and forgo college altogether.
-Better to borrow from the intended but as yet unrealized college fund that you might not even ever need, to pay the cable bill, so you won’t miss the Warriors.
+You could win the lottery, or said-child could become a professional golfer and forgo college altogether.
+Better to borrow from the intended but as yet unrealized college fund that you might not even ever need, to pay the cable bill, so you won’t miss the Warriors basketball game.

-(See Whoever’s Yelling the Loudest above.
-It is an unfortunate truth that Credit States of Mind tend to attract one another.)
+Note: See Whoever’s yelling the loudest above.
+It is an unfortunate truth that the credit card fame-of-mind tends to attract one another.

-3. The “Sheep May Go Extinct” Face of Credit.
+3. The “Sheep May Go Extinct” Credit Card Mindset.

 Named in honor of my pernicious yarn-hoarding habit, which has led to a very large collection of wool yarn piled up in my office.
 So named because of the danger that a loved commodity (say, wool yarn) may not be around forever, therefore we must borrow from the grocery money to get it now while it’s still available.